 Using Cloud Apps or Devices

 I’d like to also file this one under Just don’t do it.
 Convenience will always come at a price.
 The moral of the story is not to secure your accounts more vigilantly, it’s to never have personal files and pictures accessible by or stored on the internet in the first place!
 Keep your important stuff offline.

 I always found this one odd, you’re always advised not only to sign the back of your cards, but to do so “immediately”.
-All that you’re doing is making it easier for someone if the they get their hands on your wallet/purse.
+All that you’re doing is making it easier for someone if they get their hands on your wallet or purse.

-However, keep in mind that depending on the circumstance/cashier, 90% of the time they won’t check out of laziness, incompetency or any number of other reasons.
-Still, why give your robbers more info about you like your signature?
+However, keep in mind that depending on the circumstance or the cashier, 90% of the time, they won’t check out of laziness, incompetency, or any number of other reasons.
+Still, why give your robbers more info about you like how to forge your signature?

-That’s about all that I can think of for now as far as specific issues that many many people haven’t even considered.
-For your every day security/privacy screw ups, the sky is the limit, but that’s not what we’re discussing.
+That’s about all that I can think of for now as far as specific issues that many people haven’t even considered.
+For your every day security and privacy screw ups, the sky is the limit, but that’s not what we’re discussing.
 I’ll add more unique examples if they come to me.

-I realize a lot of these may be silly to most, but being smart is about all the little measures you take that add up to giving you just that certain percentage of a higher chance/edge from becoming another victim.
+I realize a lot of these may be silly to most, but being smart is about all the little measures you take that add up to giving you just that certain percentage of a higher chance of not becoming just another victim.

-What are some commonly overlooked or not even considered before unique security/privacy issues you’ve come across?
+What are some commonly overlooked or not even considered before unique security or privacy issues you’ve come across?
 I’ll add them to the list.